EOSIO/eos/TUTORIAL.md

 As we will see in a bit, actions can be processed by more than one contract.

-The last argument to this call was `-p eosio`, this tells cleos to sign this action with the active authority of the `eosio` account which will use the key we imported earlier.
+The last argument to this call was `-p eosio`.
+This tells `cleos` to sign this action with the active authority of the `eosio` account, that is, to sign the action using the private key that we imported earlier.

 ## Create an Account

 Now that we have setup the basic system contract, we can start to create our own accounts.
+We will create two accounts, `user` and `tester`, and we will need a key to associate with each account.
+In this example, the same key will be used for both accounts.

-To do this we first generate a key for the account.
+To do this we first generate a key for the accounts.

 ```
 $ cleos create key